Atlanta Travel Guides

 Buckhead

-Fogo de Chao brings Brazilian churrasco to an elegant space—skewered meats carved tableside, salad bar, the particular pleasure of Brazilian hospitality.
+Fogo de Chão brings Brazilian churrasco to an elegant space — skewered meats carved tableside, salad bar, the particular pleasure of Brazilian hospitality.
 Better for group dinners than intimate meals.
-Atlanta Fish Market is exactly what the name promises: seafood, wood fire, simple preparations that let ingredient quality speak.
+Atlanta Fish Market is exactly what the name promises: seafood, wood fire, simple preparations that let ingredient quality speak — look for the giant copper fish out front and you've found it.

 Ponce City Market